thogiti/thogiti.github.io/_posts/2025-01-01-How-Jito-Solana-Works.md

 Jito is a modified Solana stack that enables more efficient, profitable, and equitable MEV extraction.
 It builds on the standard Solana validator with additional off-chain components (the Relayer and Block Engine) and two core on-chain programs (the Tip Payment and Tip Distribution programs).

 The ultimate goal of Jito is to extract MEV—monetizable opportunities inside Solana blocks—while redistributing those earnings to validators and delegators, all with minimal trust assumptions.
-Eventually, the `TipRouter NCN` (Node Consensus Network) further decentralizes the reward distribution, removing single points of failure.
+Eventually, the `Tip Rewards NCN` (Node Consensus Network) further decentralizes the reward distribution, removing single points of failure.

 # **Jito System Architecture**